 Falls County endeavors to provide a healthy environment.
-Therefore, any form of tobacco consumed in county buildings is strictly prohibited.
-Additionally, no smoking is allowed within fifty (50) feet of the exterior entranceways.
-Smoking shall be restricted to officially designated area/s if established by the Commissioner's Court.
+Therefore, any form of tobacco, vaping, or e-cigarette consumed in county buildings is strictly prohibited.
+Additionally, no smoking of any type is allowed within fifty (50) feet of the exterior entranceways.
+Smoking shall be restricted to officially designated areas if established by the Commissioners Court.